sometimes the plan goes sideways

 Then another spanner in the works arrived.

-While I was in hospital I had an unusual patch of skin on my penis (that had grown in area) checked by a dermatologist and biopsied.
+While I was in hospital I had an unusual patch of skin (in a sensitive place) checked by a dermatologist and biopsied.
 It took 17 days before we got the result back, during which time Hana had had her treatment, felt better, and we’d gotten the new bikes ready to roll.
-The biopsy announced in typically minimal medical terms that I had low grade intraepithelial neoplasia (PeIN1) or in other words low grade in-situ carcinoma.
+The biopsy announced in typically minimal medical terms that I had low grade intraepithelial neoplasia, or in other words low grade in-situ carcinoma.
 It’s a relatively rare premalignant condition, of which roughly 30% develop into cancer if left untreated.